When to Go

 soda at the parks.
 If you don't like the taste of Disney's tap water,

-get a Brita water bottle -- it filters
+get a water bottle that filters

 Wipes - Use these to wash hands when no sink is available or to